-A Levels have been reformed to become linear qualifications with significantly longer examinations.
+A Levels are being reformed from 2015 to become linear qualifications with significantly longer examinations.
 Our expectation is that most students will study three full A Levels along with an Extended Project Qualification.
 Some students may study four full A Levels.
 However our flexible and personal approach to post 16 study means that we can tailor programmes to meet individual needs wherever possible.